 Spotted Gum engineered flooring will remain as stunning on day one, as they will forever, with Lifewood’s revolutionary Stabilised Solid technology.
 Scientifically developed over years of experience with timber milling, a Stabilised Solid board has a patented, engineered core, which stops the boards and floor from cupping or warping due to the reaction of moisture with the natural timber product.

 The Stabilised Solid core is secured between a thick layer on top of the best quality and most beautiful looking part of the timber, and the base, which is a whole plank of the same uninterrupted timber.
 Using the same timber type for the whole floorboard creates balance and harmony within the board, and incredible stability.

 It is also the most environmentally sustainable flooring practice in the world. – See our Spotted Gum flooring reviews

-Real Australian Hardwood throughout your home
+Real Australian Spotted Gum Flooring throughout your home

 Throughout the boards construction are multiple moisture barriers, with all layers bonded together with emission-safe glue.
 On the finished product, all six sides of each and every floorboard are coated in an extra moisture barrier.

 Spotted Gum flooring is one of the most popular Australian timber species among all of the Australian hardwood flooring options.
 Its wavy grain and mix of light brown tones produce an attractive blend of Australian timber tones and features.